SipofTea/README/README.md

 ### Full Stack Software Developer
 I am a mid-level full stack Software Engineer, with experience in Typescript, Javascript, Next.js, React, and Ruby on Rails.
 I am a strong advocate for well tested code, and I am proficient in using Git.

-In my current role as a Software Engineer at Boxt, I am working on the full stack for both internal and customer facing projects.
+In my current role as a Software Engineer at Boxt I have been working on the full stack for both internal and customer facing projects.
 I enjoy solving problems, writing well tested code, and being able to implement a feature from start to finish.
 I highly value a friendly and open team culture, where I can benefit from mentoring and being mentored by my peers.
 I have often received positive feedback on my willingness to pair and help out, and on my efforts to keep team morale high.

 I am a scientist turned Software Developer.
-I started off in Biomedical Science, Bio-archaeology, and Forensic Anthropology but became a code enthusiast whilst working in Localisation Quality Assurance.
+I started off in Biomedical Science, Bio-archaeology, and Forensic Anthropology.
+After concluding a successful excavation I started working as a Dutch language tester in Localisation Quality Assurance.
+I developed a strong desire to solve issues myself, rather than reporting them, which led me to start coding.
 After writing some of my own projects I took the plunge and started Maker's Academy Full-Stack Developer Bootcamp.
 Here I gained experience in JavaScript, Ruby, and other basic skills needed to become a junior developer.

 ## Projects